Last Updated on August 7, 2025 by Maryam Siddiqui

 Take a look at the most common Visas to Portugal required by Americans:

-To apply for your residency visa, you must contact the representatives of the Portuguese consulates in the United States.
+To apply for your residency visa, you must contact the representatives of the local Portuguese consulate in the United States.
 In other words, VFS Global, a visa outsourcing company.

-When applying for a visa to Portugal, the process starts online.
-However, at the final stage, it will also require an interview at one of the application centers (VFS Global) in the US, such as those located in New York, San Francisco, or Washington DC.
+When applying for a visa to Portugal, the process starts online, by obtaining a Portuguese Tax Number (NIF Number).
+However, at the final stage, an interview will also be required at one of the application centers (VFS Global) in the US, such as those located in New York, San Francisco, or Washington DC.
+Additionally, opening a Portuguese bank account is necessary for financial transactions like signing leases and purchasing property.

-The process of obtaining a Golden Visa, however, is not fully conducted in the United States.
-This process also requires a large investment, whether real estate, investment funds, or company, which must be requested from the Immigration Services in Portugal.
+The process of obtaining a Portugal Golden Visa, however, is not fully conducted in the United States.
+The Golden Visa Program process also requires a large investment, like investment funds, or company creation, which must be requested from the Immigration Services in Portugal.

-You will also like to read: What Americans need to know about Portugal
+- You will also like to read: Portugal Golden Visa Updates: New Investments in 2024

 Portugal is a small country when compared to the United States of America.
 See its true size on the map below.

-But that does not mean that this is why it is a country with little diversity.
-This small country surprises both visitors and residents due to such variety of nature, culture, and customs.
+But that doesn’t mean it lacks diversity.
+In fact, this small country often surprises both visitors and residents with its rich variety of landscapes, Portuguese culture, and unique customs.

-• Setúbal: beautiful city located only 40 minutes south of Lisbon;
+- Setúbal: a beautiful coastal city just 40 minutes south of Lisbon;

-• Funchal: capital of the famous Madeira Island;
+- Funchal: the capital of the scenic Madeira Island;

 Think about joining the labor market in Portugal